Important information about the program and this agreement

 How you can earn points

 You’ll earn points on purchases of products and services, minus returns or refunds (collectively, the “purchases”), made with a Card by you or an Authorized User of the Account.
+Purchases must post to your Account to earn points; authorized but unposted transactions do not earn points.
 Buying products and services with your Card, in most cases, will count as a purchase; however, the following types of transactions won’t count and won’t earn points:

 - balance transfers